-And 2020 had more good news, some really awesome news.
-I published five books last year.
+For me, 2020 had more good news, some really awesome news.
+I published six books last year.
 It feels amazing to say so, and maybe it’s amazing for you to hear it.
 But I’ve been working on the content for these books for several years, and they happened to reach publication one after the other this past year.
 Here they are:

 - Connect with Your Team: Mastering the Top 10 Communication Skills (co-author with Meredith Bell)